T-Python-Feb-25/LAB_EXCEPTIONS/README.md

         - `TypeError`: raise this error  If the user enters an invalid unit, display an error message and prompt the user to try again.
     - e.
 If the conversion is successful, print the converted temperature and its unit.

 4. Call the `main` function to run the program.
-The user should be able to enter temperatures repeatedly until they enter a valid input.
+The user should be able to enter temperatures repeatedly until they enter a valid input.1

 Example Output: